-Building Employee Skills with Online Learning Paths to Retain Top Talent
+Momentum Metropolitan Builds Employee Skills with Online Learning Paths to Retain Top Talent

+Listed on the Johannesburg Stock Exchange (JSE), Momentum Metropolitan exists to help businesses and people from all walks of life to achieve their financial goals and aspirations.
+The company provides financial solutions — from savings and investments advice to long-and short-term insurance, health insurance and employee benefits — for people, communities, and businesses across South Africa.
 While the company is dedicated to providing the best possible services to its clients, a global shortage of professional IT skills meant that Momentum Metropolitan needed a proven way to deliver customised, comprehensive training programs to its employees, helping it to boost retention and develop its workforce to move into more skilled and senior roles within the company.

 Retaining and attracting the best talent for future growth

 Like most companies with skilled IT teams, Momentum Metropolitan is no stranger to the global war for talent.
 With its own youth development programs, regular skills audits, and remuneration reviews, retaining and attracting the best talent in the market has always been a key priority for the company.